tedbeast/Java/src/main/java/Guides/GuideToCore.md

 # Research process

 ## Search engines
-For this section, research is both encouraged and necessary.
+For these problems, research is both encouraged and necessary.
 A developer need not remember every single factoid she uses to develop software - certainly not Java developers, anyways - rather, a developer is able to conduct research, find information quickly, and be able to justify their decisions based on found knowledge.

 How do we conduct research?